Natural value. What is a natural number? History, scope, properties

 Every natural number other than $1$ follows one and only one natural number

-If the record of a natural number consists of one digit, it is called single-digit (for example, $2.6.9$, etc.), if the record consists of two digits, it is called double-digit (for example, $12.18.45$), etc. Similarly.
-Two-digit, three-digit, four-digit, etc. numbers are called multivalued in mathematics.
+If the entry of a natural number consists of one digit, it is called single-digit (for example, $2,6.9$, etc.), if the entry consists of two digits, it is called double-digit (for example, $12,18,45$), etc. Similarly.
+Two-digit, three-digit, four-digit, etc. In mathematics, numbers are called multi-valued.

 Commutative property: $a+b=b+a$